-Phase 2 – Participants will learn to balance recovery components including minimal three community recovery meetings, regular weekly meetings with their counsellor, and continue their written step work with gainful employment/educational upgrading – post secondary and/or volunteer opportunities.
-Participants need to seek employment, schooling or volunteer work as part of the maintanence phase criteria of creating and sustaining balance..
+Phase 2 – Participants will learn to balance recovery components including minimal three community recovery meetings, regular weekly meetings with their counsellor, and continue their written step work with gainful employment.
+Participants need to seek full time employment as part of the maintanence phase criteria of creating and sustaining balance..

 Residents apply increasing autonomy throughout the program while continuing to actively participate in 12 step recovery and maintain an open dialogue with house counsellors.